Scaravelli inspired Yoga classes with Erling

 In a healthy balanced body, this is never the case.
 The body isn’t a list of separate parts and names functioning independently of the rest.
 Every tiny part or region of the body communicates with the rest.
 It is all intimately integrated because the body is ‘one’.
 Connected, whole.
-The only way we perceive our bodies as separate parts or bits is through the thinking mind.
+The only way we perceive our bodies as separate parts is through the thinking mind.

 How a Yoga practice in class or home helps